 What we really loved is that the wet grinding jar’s performance.
 Its blades are designed in such a way that it makes a perfect vortex.
 Be it idli batter or grinding urad for medu vada, the 1.5-litre jar does it perfectly without splattering the ingredients all over.

-Now, talking about the drawbacks, the two smaller jars have a plastic lid.
-While the smaller one comes with a twist and lock mechanism, the 1 litre jar lid has a gasket which may over a period of time become a bit loose.
+Now, talking about the drawbacks, the two smaller jars have plastic lids.
+While the smaller one comes with a twist and lock mechanism, the 1-litre jar lid has a gasket which may over a period of time become a bit loose.
 Also, the mixer grinder is a bit noisy at about 95-100dB.